storj/storagenode-deb/docs/contributor-guide.md

 #### `Install` section
 ##### `Alias=`
 A space-separated list of additional names this unit shall be installed under.
-The names listed here must have the same suffix (i.e. type) as the unit filename.
 This option may be specified more than once, in which case all listed names are used.
 At installation time, `systemctl` enable will create symlinks from these names to the unit filename.
 Note that not all unit types support such alias names, and this setting is not supported for them.
 Specifically, `mount`, `slice`, `swap`, and `automount` units do not support aliasing.